marcuss/billing-integrator/README.md

 # billing-integrator
-Billing Integrator to receive notification when an app is sold.
+Billing Integrator to receive notifications when an app is sold.